MetaSUB-CAMP/CAMP_Module_Template/README.rst

 2. Some rules in the module probably use constants for ``shell`` or ``run`` parameters.
 Add these to ``configs/parameters.yaml`` for easy toggling.
     - In the future, it will be possible to set specific sets of parameter configurations (i.e.: one of different copies of ``configs/parameters.yaml``) from the command line.

-3. If applicable, update the default conda config using ``conda env export > config/conda/{{ cookiecutter.module_slug }}.yaml`` with your tools and their dependencies.
+3. If applicable, update the default conda config using ``conda env export > config/conda/module.yaml`` with your tools and their dependencies.

 4. Some of your analysis scripts and/or external programs (ex.
 R-based scripts) will probably have dependencies that conflict with the main environment.
 To handle this, create a new environment and make a new conda YAML under ``configs/conda``.
 To use it, see the usage of ``conda`` option in ``first_rule`` for an example.